esphome/esphome-docs/components/lvgl.rst

 Widget states:

-Widgets always have a state:
+Widgets or their parts can have have states:

 - ``default``
 - ``checked``